Skip to main content

-Shue Lee
+Shue Pon Lee

-Obituary of Shue Pon Lee
+Shue Pon Lee Obituary

 Shue Pon Lee (“Jimmy Lee”) passed away on October 17, 2022.
 Born and raised in Taishan, China, to Quant Thing and See Dou Lee.
 Shue Pon left Taishan for Hong Kong where he initially attended high school, and was an avid basketball and championship volleyball player.